antoniofull/thexpatmagazine.com/src/pages/blog/2014-12-29-8-things-changed-forever-since-live-abroad.md

 <img  src="/img/uploads/2014/12/adrenaline.png" alt="adrenaline" width="1000" height="750" srcset="/img/uploads/2014/12/adrenaline.png 1000w, /img/uploads/2014/12/adrenaline-300x225.png 300w, /img/uploads/2014/12/adrenaline-768x576.png 768w, /img/uploads/2014/12/adrenaline-667x500.png 667w, /img/uploads/2014/12/adrenaline-800x600.png 800w" sizes="(max-width: 1000px) 100vw, 1000px" />

 Living in a different country gives you adrenaline. _**Visiting new places**_ and meeting new people makes everything so exciting.
-You will not fear to start from &#8220;**scratch**&#8220;, instead you will have the need to keep on doing it, like an addiction.
+You will not fear to start from "**scratch**", instead you will have the need to keep on doing it, like an addiction.
 That's adrenaline.

 ## 3. Language confusion.